C.S.A.: The Confederate States of America

-C.S.A.: The Confederate States of America is a 2004 American mockumentary film written and directed by Kevin Willmott.
+C.S.A.: The Confederate States of America is a 2004 American satirical mockumentary film written and directed by Kevin Willmott.
 It is an account of an alternate history, in which the Confederacy wins the American Civil War and establishes a new Confederate States of America that incorporates the majority of the Western Hemisphere, including the former contiguous United States, the "Golden Circle", the Caribbean, and South America.
 Primarily detailing significant political and cultural events of Confederate history from its founding until the early 2000s, this viewpoint is used to satirize real issues and events, and to shed light on the continuing existence of racism against Black Americans.

-The film premiered at the 2004 Sundance Film Festival, and was released in the United States on February 15, 2006, by IFC Films.
+The film premiered at the 2004 Sundance Film Festival, and was released in the United States as a limited release on selected Southern United States theatres on October 7, 2005, then received a wide release on February 15, 2006, by IFC Films.
 It received positive reviews.